FAQs

 What is the election date?

 The elections are by postal vote.
-Voting documents will be delivered from Friday 16 September 2022 to Wednesday 21 September 2022.
+Voting documents will be delivered from 9-22 September 2025.
 Voters can return their vote anytime from when they receive their voting documents.
-Votes must be received by the Electoral Officer by the close of voting on midday Saturday 8 October 2022
+Votes must be received by the Electoral Officer by the close of voting at noon on 11 October 2025.

 Elections

 Yes, subject to being eligible to become enrolled as a ratepayer elector and becoming enrolled.
-Contact your local city or district council.
+Contact your local city or district council for more information about becoming a ratepayer elector.

 Elections